kailaix/ADCME.jl/README.md

 | `ADCME.MAKE`  | Make binary location                  |

 5. (Optional) Enable GPU Support
-To enable GPU support, first make sure `nvcc` is available from your environment (e.g., type `nvcc` in your shell and you should get the location of the executable binary file).
+To enable GPU support, first, make sure `nvcc` is available from your environment (e.g., type `nvcc` in your shell and you should get the location of the executable binary file).
 ```julia
 using ADCME
 enable_gpu()